New York Personal Injury Lawyer

 There is no fixed formula for valuing a personal injury case.
 But there are consistent factors.

 Severity is the starting point.
-Permanent injuries, surgeries, and long-term impairments carry more weight.
+Permanent injuries, surgeries, and long-term impairments usually increase case value.

 Medical documentation is critical.
-Imaging, surgical records, and expert evaluations shape how a case is understood.
+Imaging, surgical records, specialist opinions, and expert evaluations shape how a case is understood.

-Lost income and future earning potential matter, particularly for younger clients or those in physically demanding professions.
+Lost income and future earning potential matter, especially for younger clients or people in physically demanding professions.

-And then there is the human element—how the injury changes daily life.
+And then there is the human element: how the injury changes daily life, relationships, work, mobility, independence, and long-term plans.

 Where Do Injuries Happen Most Often in Westchester County?